 Established in 1873, Texas Christian University (TCU) frequently makes the lists for the top universities in the nation.
-TCU tuition in 2021/22 was $51,660.
-This is just north of the national average for four-year private nonprofit institutions of $35,807.
+TCU tuition in 2023-24 is estimated at $57,130.
+This is higher than the national average for four-year private nonprofit institutions of $39,400.

 Tuition & Fees

 Books & Supplies